sweirich/lambda-n-ways/README.md

                     (whnf e1) e2            otherwise

 Note: the goal of this operation is to benchmark the *substitution* function, written above as {e2/x}e1.
-As a result, even though some lambda calulus implementations may support more efficient ways of computing the normal form of a term (i.e. by normalizing e2 at most once) we are not interested in enabling that computation.
+As a result, even though some lambda calculus implementations may support more efficient ways of computing the normal form of a term (i.e. by normalizing e2 at most once) we are not interested in enabling that computation.
 Instead, we want the computation to be as close to the